 The Company maintains a foreign currency cash flow hedging program to reduce the risk that our U.S. dollar net cash inflows from sales outside the United States and U.S. dollar net cash outflows from procurement activities will be adversely affected by fluctuations in foreign currency exchange rates.
 We enter into forward contracts and purchase foreign currency options and collars (principally euro, British pound and Japanese yen) to hedge certain portions of forecasted cash flows denominated in foreign currencies.
 When the U.S. dollar strengthens against the foreign currencies, the decline in the present value of future foreign currency cash flows is partially offset by gains in the fair value of the derivative instruments.
 Conversely, when the U.S. dollar weakens, the increase in the present value of future foreign currency cash flows is partially offset by losses in the fair value of the derivative instruments.
-The total notional values of derivatives that were designated and qualified for the Company's foreign currency cash flow hedging program were \$9,408 million and \$5,510 million as of December 31, 2023 and 2022, respectively.
+The total notional values of derivatives that were designated and qualified for the Company's foreign currency cash flow hedging program were \$9,206 million and \$9,408 million as of December 31, 2024 and 2023, respectively.

-The Company uses cross-currency swaps to hedge the changes in cash flows of certain of its foreign currency denominated debt and other monetary assets or liabilities due to changes in foreign currency exchange rates.
+The Company uses cross-currency swaps to hedge the changes in cash flows of certain of its foreign currency denominated debt and other monetary assets or liabilities due to fluctuations in foreign currency exchange rates.
 For this hedging program, the Company recognizes in earnings each period the changes in carrying values of these foreign currency denominated assets and liabilities due to fluctuations in exchange rates.
 The changes in fair values of the cross-currency swap derivatives are recorded in AOCI with an immediate reclassification into earnings for the changes in fair values attributable to fluctuations in foreign currency exchange rates.
-The total notional value of derivatives that were designated as cash flow hedges for the Company's foreign currency denominated assets and liabilities was \$958 million as of both December 31, 2023 and 2022.
+The total notional values of derivatives that were designated as cash flow hedges for the Company's foreign currency denominated assets and liabilities were \$557 million and \$958 million as of December 31, 2024 and 2023, respectively.

 The Company has entered into commodity futures contracts and other derivative instruments on various commodities to mitigate the price risk associated with forecasted purchases of materials used in our manufacturing process.
 These derivative instruments were designated as part of the Company's commodity cash flow hedging program.
 The objective of this hedging program is to reduce the variability of cash flows associated with future purchases of certain commodities.
-The total notional values of derivatives that were designated and qualified for this program were \$54 million and \$35 million as of December 31, 2023 and 2022, respectively.
+The total notional values of derivatives that were designated and qualified for this program were \$58 million and \$54 million as of December 31, 2024 and 2023, respectively.

 Our Company monitors our mix of short-term debt and long-term debt regularly.
 We manage our risk to interest rate fluctuations through the use of derivative financial instruments.
 From time to time, the Company has entered into interest rate swap agreements and has designated these instruments as part of the Company's interest rate cash flow hedging program.
 The objective of this hedging program is to mitigate the risk of adverse changes in benchmark interest rates on the Company's future interest payments.
 The total notional value of derivatives that were designated and qualified for the Company's interest rate cash flow hedging program was \$750 million as of December 31, 2023.
-There were no derivatives that were designated and qualified for the Company's interest rate cash flow hedging program as of December 31, 2022.
+As of December 31, 2024, we did not have any interest rate swaps designated as a cash flow hedge.